MasterK0927/pactleAssignment/README.md

 An automated quote generation system for manufacturers that converts messy RFQs (Request for Quotations) into accurate, professional quotes with deterministic SKU mapping and pricing.

+Tools Used: VsCode + Claude Code (for tests, docs and commits)

 ## Features

 - **Multi-format RFQ Processing**: Supports email text, chat messages, and CSV files